On This Page

 ModeDescription

-ErrorQueues and stores data on a disk only when the Destination is in an error state.
+ErrorQueues and stores data on a disk when the Destination is unavailable or in an error state.

 File size limit: The maximum data volume to store in each queue file before closing it.
 Enter a numeral with units of KB, MB, etc. Defaults to 1 MB.

-Max queue size: The maximum amount of disk space that the queue can consume on each Worker Process.
-When the queue reaches this limit, the Destination stops queueing data and applies the Queue‑full behavior.
+Queue size limit: The maximum amount of disk space that the queue can consume on each Worker Process.
+When the queue reaches this limit, the Destination stops queueing data and applies the Queue-full behavior.
 Defaults to 5 GB.
 This field accepts positive numbers with units of KB, MB, GB, and so on.
-You can set it as high as 1 TB, unless you’ve configured a different Worker Process PQ size limit on the Group Settings/Fleet Settings page.
+You can set it as high as 1 TB, unless you’ve configured a different Worker Process PQ size limit on the Worker Group/Fleet Settings page.

 Queue file path: The location for the persistent queue files.
 Defaults to $CRIBL_HOME/state/queues.
 Cribl Stream/Edge will append /<worker-id>/<output-id> to this value.